Abyssinia, Henry: Plot

-The episode opens with a typical operating room scene; Radar O'Reilly (Gary Burghoff) enters and informs Henry Blake that Blake has received all of the needed Army service points to be discharged and sent home.
-Henry begins planning his return and places a telephone call to Bloomington, Illinois to inform his wife and family of the good news.
+During a shift in the operating room, Radar O'Reilly (Gary Burghoff) enters and informs Henry Blake that Blake has received all of the needed Army service points to be discharged and sent home.
+Henry begins planning his return and places a telephone call to Bloomington, Illinois, to inform his wife and family of the good news.

-Majors Margaret Houlihan (Loretta Swit) and Frank Burns (Larry Linville) celebrate privately that Frank will become the unit commander.
-Henry and Radar share a sentimental moment in which young Radar describes Henry as a father figure, and gives Henry an inscribed Winchester cartridge; a surprised Henry returns the favor by spontaneously giving Radar a rectal thermometer that once belonged to his father.
-On the night before Henry's departure, Hawkeye Pierce (Alan Alda), Trapper McIntyre (Wayne Rogers), and Radar throw a drunken going-away party for Henry at Rosie's Bar and Grill, and present him with a tailored civilian suit as a parting gift.
+Majors Margaret Houlihan (Loretta Swit) and Frank Burns (Larry Linville) celebrate privately, believing that Frank will become the 4077th's new commander.
+Henry and Radar share a sentimental moment in which Radar describes Henry as a father figure, and gives Henry an inscribed Winchester cartridge; a surprised Henry returns the favor by spontaneously giving Radar a rectal thermometer that once belonged to his father.
+On the night before Henry's departure, Hawkeye Pierce (Alan Alda), Trapper John McIntyre (Wayne Rogers), and Radar throw a drunken going-away party for Henry at Rosie's Bar and Grill, and present him with a tailored civilian suit as a parting gift.

 The next morning, Frank attempts to assemble the company for a formal send-off, but Hawkeye and Trapper are out of uniform and unshaven, and Corporal Klinger (Jamie Farr) wears a particularly elaborate dress made specially for the occasion.
-Henry arrives in his new suit, and Frank and Margaret give Blake a formal salute, but Henry chides Frank for being too disciplined.
+Henry arrives in his new suit, and Frank and Margaret give Blake a formal salute, but Henry chides Frank for being too much of a martinet.
 Henry's affectionate individual goodbyes to the others are cut short by the imminent arrival of his helicopter, but Hawkeye pulls him aside and persuades him to give a long parting kiss to Margaret, to her surprise and Frank's annoyance.

-The staff follow Henry to the helicopter pad, which also bears a wounded soldier that Henry tries to care for before the other doctors nudge him on.
-Henry spots an emotional Radar saluting him and approaches to return the salute, hug him, and chide him like a loving father to behave himself, before boarding and flying away.
+The staff follow Henry to the helicopter pad, where his chopper is carrying a wounded soldier that Henry tries to care for before the other doctors nudge him aside.
+Henry spots an emotional Radar saluting him and approaches to return the salute and hug him, before boarding and flying away.

-Towards the end of the episode, in another typical operating-room scene, Radar enters, visibly shaken.
-Trapper and Hawkeye make joking comments, but Radar announces, "I have a message.
-Lieutenant Colonel Henry Blake's plane was shot down over the Sea of Japan.
-It spun in.
-There were no survivors."
-Radar then leaves the operating room as the camera pans across the stunned staff, each visibly fighting to retain composure and continue with their work.
+Later, a visibly shaken Radar enters the operating room during another busy surgical shift.
+Trapper and Hawkeye make joking comments, but Radar delivers bad news: the plane carrying Henry home has been shot down over the Sea of Japan with no survivors.
+The stunned staff members struggle to retain their composure and proceed with their work as he leaves.

-After a commercial break, the episode closes with a "reluctant and affectionate farewell" to Blake by means of a light-hearted montage of clips from past episodes.
+The episode ends with a light-hearted montage of clips from Henry's scenes over the past three seasons as a farewell to the character.